 Dr Sol Gamsu will be discussing Peter Blackman, a significant and overlooked Black poet, writer and activist.

 Dr Sol Gamsu is an Assistant Professor in the Department of Sociology.
-He is a sociologist and a geographer of education with a strong commitment to the politics of education and envisaging alternative futures for education and society more broadly.
+He is a sociologist and a geographer of education with a commitment to the politics of education and envisaging alternative futures for education and society.

 Dr Coreen McGuire